• Skip to primary navigation

 • chicken broth

-I also go ahead and just cook all those vegetables right in the cornbread instead of sautĂ©ing or cooking them down first.
+I also go ahead and just cook all those vegetables right into the cornbread instead of sautéing or cooking them down first.
 This has a couple of benefits.

 1. It saves time.

-2. All the moisture and flavor packed in those veggies goes right into your cornbread instead of being wasted in a boiler of water or sauté pan.
+2. All the moisture and flavor packed in those veggies goes right into your cornbread instead of being wasted in a sauté pan or boiler of water.

-After the cornbread cools enough to work with, we have to break it back down.
-That’s right!
-Your beautiful cornbread.
+After the cornbread cools enough to work with, we break it back down.
 Pull it from the pan.
-Break it into pieces and start adding all those things that make is so yummy, like butter and eggs and broth.
+Break it into small, but not fine, pieces.
+Now, add butter, soup, broth, eggs and seasonings to your crumbled cornbread.

-So roll up your sleeves, add all those secret ingredients and get to squishing and mixing with your hands.
-You have to work those flavors into that cornbread, and no fork or wooden spoon does it quite the same.
+Now it’s time to roll up your sleeves and mix with your hands.
+You have to work those flavors into that cornbread, and no fork or wooden spoon does it quite the same or can create a consistent texture every time.
+If you really don’t like how that feels on your hands, use gloves.

-When everything is mixed, it’s time to put that cornbread into a casserole dish and put it back into the oven.
+When everything is mixed, put your cornbread mixture into a casserole dish and put it back into the oven.
 What goes in as cornbread, comes back out as Cornbread Dressing!

 Allow to defrost in the fridge and bake according to recipe instructions.
 If made a day before, simply remove dish from fridge and bake as usual!